helloimalemur/filesystem-hashing/README.md

 #### filesystem-hashing

-## Track Filesystem Integrity via "Snapshots"
+## Track Filesystem Integrity via Snapshots
-    ~ Snapshots contain a HashMap containting all the files within specified directories, and their corresponding hash signature.
+    ~ contain a HashMap of the files and their corresponding hash signature from a specified directory.
-    ~ Snapshots are exported as JSON files.
+    ~ are exported as JSON files.

 ## Snapshot structure
 ```rust